KartikeyMish/YourCompanion/README.md

 - Incase of Distress sending sms in distress in backend <br><br>
   ![image](https://github.com/KartikeyMish/YourCompanion/assets/76617485/953e5804-d895-4110-9718-ab15838cfd4b)

-## Acquiring API Keys 🔑
+## Before Getting Started: Acquiring API Keys 🔑

-Before you can unleash the power of Your Companion, you'll need to acquire the necessary API keys.
-These keys enable crucial functionalities, so follow these steps to get started:
+To begin with Your Companion, you'll need to acquire the necessary API keys.
+These keys are essential for enabling crucial functionalities in the chatbot.
+Here's what you need:

-1. **Google Cloud API Key**: To securely store distress audio recordings, you'll need a Google Cloud API key.
-You can obtain one by visiting the [Google Cloud Console](https://console.cloud.google.com/), creating a project, and enabling the necessary services.
-Once you have the API key, make sure to configure it appropriately.

-2. **Twilio API Key**: For transcribing distress audio and forwarding it via SMS, you'll need a Twilio API key.
-Visit the [Twilio Console](https://www.twilio.com/console), create an account, and obtain the API key.
-Remember to configure it within your application for seamless functionality.

-3. **Other API Keys**: Depending on your project's specific requirements, you might need additional API keys like huggingface.
-Make sure to document and secure all relevant keys to ensure the smooth operation of Your Companion.

-By acquiring and properly configuring these API keys, you'll enable Your Companion to provide its full range of features, ensuring a seamless and supportive user experience.
+1. **OpenAI API Key**: This key is required for using the OpenAI service, which powers the chatbot's core functionality.
+You can obtain an OpenAI API key by visiting the OpenAI platform and following their authentication process.

+2. **Twilio API Key**: The Twilio API key is necessary for SMS notifications and communications.
+To obtain one, create an account on the Twilio platform and follow their authentication process.

+Before diving into any development or interaction, make sure to have these API keys ready and properly configured in your project.
+They will ensure that Your Companion functions seamlessly and efficiently.

 <h2 align="center">